PeterO.Numbers.EContext

 A context object for arbitrary-precision arithmetic settings.

-Creates a new EContext object initialized with an unlimited precision, an unlimited exponent range, and the given rounding mode.
+Creates a new EContext object initialized with an unlimited precision, an unlimited exponent range, and the specified rounding mode.

 Parameters: